ballerina-platform/ballerina-dev-website/learn/installing-ballerina.md

 ## Uninstalling Ballerina

-The installation location is usually `/Library/Ballerina/distributions` in Mac OS, `/usr/lib64/Ballerina/distributions` in Linux, and `C:\Program Files\Ballerina\distributions` in Windows.
+Usually,the installation location is `/Library/Ballerina/distributions` in Mac OS, `/usr/lib64/Ballerina/distributions` in Linux, and `C:\Program Files\Ballerina\distributions` in Windows.
 You can either remove a particular jBallerina version or all the jBallerina versions installed in these locations.

 Navigate to the corresponding installation location and follow the instructions below.
 To remove:

-- a particluar jBallerina version: execute `ballerina dist remove` () or delete the required version from the `/../Ballerina/distributions` directory.
+- a particluar jBallerina version: execute `ballerina dist remove` or delete the required version from the `/../Ballerina/distributions` directory.
 - all the installed jBallerina versions: delete the `/../Ballerina` directory.

-> **Note**:

 ## Getting help

 To get help when you work with Ballerina, see [Community](/community).

-## What's next
+## What is next

 Once you have successfully installed Ballerina, click the below links to set up your IDE.